hellmarbecker/blog/_drafts/2021-10-14-druid-data-modeling-special-lookups-and-multi-value-dimensions.markdown

   "0006": "Fabulous Idol"
 }
 ```
-In fact, this just the format for defining an inline lookup.
+In fact, this is just the format for defining an inline lookup.
 From the Druid console, navigate to the `Lookup` wizard, choose `Add lookup`, and paste the snippet from above into the `Map` input field.
 Name the lookup `eshop_sku`:

 <img src="/assets/2021-10-14-1-create-lookup.jpg" width="50%" />

+(In real life, you might populate a lookup from a file that you keep for instance in Amazon S3, or from a database via JDBC.
+You can even have a lookup that automatically receives up-to-date information via [Kafka](https://kafka.apache.org/)!)

 Now, let's enter some transactions.